JPunter/data_science_blogpost/README.md

 For this project I was interested in international health statistics to better understand:
 1. What factors most affect life expectancy?
 2. What countries of the world have the highest and lowest life expectancy?
 Why?
-3. How does development status affect life expectancy?
-4. Can life expectancy be predicted based on the data available here?
+3. Can life expectancy be predicted based on the data available here?

 # File Descriptions
 .ipynb files: Features all actual working code